skoona/skn_utils/README.md

     None required other than initialization hash

+## Public Methods: SknSettings ONLY
+    SknSettings is global constant containing an initialized Object of SknUtils::SknConfiguration using defaults To change the 'development'.yml default please use the following method early or in the case of Rails in 'application.rb
+      #load_config_basename!(config_name) -- Where config_name is the name of yml files stored in the `./config/settings` directory
+      #config_path!(path)                 -- Where path format is './<dirs>/', default is: './config/'
+                                             and contains a settings.yml file and a 'path/settings/' directory

+    Paths ./config and ./config/settings must exist.
+    File ./config/settings.yml must exist and contain a valid YAML file structure.
+      ./config/settings.yml                              -- Required   base
+      ./config/settings/<config_name>.yml                -- Optional   base.deep_merge!()
+      ./config/settings/<config_name>.local.yml          -- Optional   base.deep_merge!()

-## Public Methods
+## Public Methods: SknUtils::NestedResult, SknHash & SknSettings
     Each concrete Class supports the following utility methods:
       #to_hash                       -- returns a hash of current key/value pairs, including nested
       #to_json                       -- returns a json string of current key/value pairs, including nested
       #hash_from(:base_key)          -- exports the internal hash starting with this base level key
       #obj.obj2.hash_from(:base)     -- exports the internal hash starting from this nested base level key

       #[]                            -- returns value of attr, when #[<attr_name_symbol>]
       #[]=(attr, value)              -- assigns value to existing attr, or creates a new key/value pair
-      #<attr>?                       -- detects true/false presence? of attr, and non-blank existance of attr's value; when #address?
       #<attr>                        -- returns value of named attribute
       #<attr> = (value)              -- assigns value to existing attr, or creates a new key/value pair
       -- Where <attr> is a key value from the initial hash, or a key that was/will be dynamically added

+      #keys                          -- returns array of symbol #keys from current nested level
+      #==                            -- alias to #===
+      #===                           -- returns true/false from camparison of the two objects
+      #eql?                          -- returns true/false from camparison of the two objects
+      #<attr>?                       -- detects true/false presence? of attr, and non-blank existance of attr's value; when #address?

 ## Public Components
     SknUtils::NestedResult           # >= V 3.0.0 Primary Key/Value Container with Dot/Hash notiation support.

-    *** <= V 2.0.6 Depreciated, HAS been removed ***

-    Inherit from NestedResultBase or instantiate an pre-built Class:
-      SknUtils::ResultBean                # => Not Serializable and follows hash values only.
-      SknUtils::PageControls              # => Serializable and follows hash values and arrays of hashes.
-      SknUtils::GenericBean               # => Serializable and follows hash values only.
-      SknUtils::ValueBean                 # => Serializable and DOES NOT follows hash values. or Include SknUtils::AttributeHelpers # => Adds getter/setters, and hash notation access to instance vars of any object.
+    SknSettings                      # Application Configuration class, Key/Value Container with Dot/Hash notiation support.

+    SknHash                          # Wrapper for name only, WITHOUT SknUtils namespace, inherits from SknUtils::NestedResult
+    SknUtils::ResultBean             # Wrapper for name only, inherits from SknUtils::NestedResult
+    SknUtils::PageControls           # Wrapper for name only, inherits from SknUtils::NestedResult

 ## Basic features include: